SOS Children's Village Flores

 This island is amongst the poorest regions of Indonesia.
 Traditionally, agriculture and fishing were important sources of income and employment.
 The increase in tourism has led to some improvements, but many areas, especially in more rural zones, continue to lack basic infrastructure - good roads, water, sanitation, as well as services such as health care and education.
 Nearly half of the population has no clean water and around 33 per cent has no access to health care.
 As a result of these challenging conditions, many young workers leave the island in search of work in other areas of Indonesia or abroad.
 The remittances they send back are an important source of income for family members who stay behind.

 In an area which remains predominantly agricultural, people's lives are dependent on a reliable harvest.
 Many families here struggle to make a living and it is often the children who suffer most.
 Children growing up in these circumstances are very vulnerable.
 Some parents here do not manage to provide their children with the amount and variety of food they require, and an estimated 38 per cent are malnourished.
 Other parents manage to meet the basic needs but can only dream of sending their children to school.
 These social and economic conditions have a huge impact on family life, and many fall apart, leaving children without parental care.

-Providing families with the long-term support they need
+Providing families with long-term support